Nevada Sexting Laws: Legal Consequences and Penalties

 - Capture an image of the private area of another person without their consent (voyeurism).

-- Distribute, disclose, or transmit an image of another person’s private area without their consent, under circumstances where the person had a reasonable expectation of privacy.
+- Distribute or transmit an image of another person's private area without their consent, when the person had a reasonable expectation of privacy.

-- Second/Subsequent Offense: Category E Felony.
-Punishable by 1 to 4 years in prison and fines up to $5,000.
+- Second or subsequent offense: Category E felony, punishable by probation or up to 1 year in prison and fines up to $5,000.

-This law applies regardless of whether the victim originally consented to the photo being taken.
-The crime lies in the distribution without consent.
+Both revenge porn laws apply regardless of whether the victim originally consented to the photo being taken.
+The crime lies in the distribution or capture without consent.

 Adults who attempt to use the internet to meet minors for sexual purposes face charges under NRS 201.560.

-It is unlawful to knowingly contact or communicate with a minor (or a peace officer posing as a minor) via the internet with the intent to:
+It is unlawful to knowingly contact or communicate with a minor (or a peace officer posing as a minor) through the internet with the intent to:

 - Persuade the minor to engage in sexual conduct.